 Senior Healthcare Support Worker Apprenticeship Level 3

-A qualified assessor will support this development once a month as prearranged with you and your employer.
-You will undertake a final assessment with an independent assessor who will grade your apprenticeship achievement as Pass or Distinction.
+A qualified Trainer Facilitator/ Assessor will support this development via one-to-one tutorials and observations in practice, as prearranged with you and your employer.
+You will undertake an End Point Assessment process with an independent end point assessor who will grade your apprenticeship achievement as Pass or Distinction.

-On successful completion of this course, you could progress onto Higher Education, including a foundation degree at University Centre South Devon or higher-level study in other clinical or social areas.
+On successful completion of this course, you could progress onto Higher Education, including a foundation degree at University Centre South Devon or higher-level study in other health or social care areas.

 - You must have a GCSE Grade 4(C) in Maths